-To change from a non-degree seeking/visiting student to a degreeseeking student, students should complete the steps for general student admission that are outlined on the college website (AnokaTech. edu).
-Contact the Office of Enrollment Services at EnrollmentServices@anokatech.edu for additional information.
+To change from a non-degree seeking/visiting student to a degreeseeking student, students should complete the steps for general student admission that are outlined on the college website (AnokaTech.

+edu).
+Contact Enrollment Services at EnrollmentServices@anokatech.edu for additional information.